rostam/PreCol/readme.txt

 algs: The heuristics for Rostami's dissertation
-doc: The doxygen config file
+doc: The doxygen config file, the generated html files are available under csc.c3e.de/precol/html/
 inc: Some needed header files
 matlab: Matlab scripts to compute the diagrams in Rostami's dissertation
 ordering: The preorderings for colorings